-B. Outreach (500 words)
+C. Outreach (300 words)

-Describe your outreach/marketing plan to reach your target population and how it ensures that eligible persons from underserved communities learn about and have access to your program.
+Describe your outreach/marketing plan for your target population and how it ensures that eligible persons from underserved communities learn about and have access to your program.

-C. Culturally Competent Care (300 words)
+D. Culturally Competent Care (300 words)

 How will you deliver culturally appropriate and competent services that meet the needs of both clients and staff?
-(See Attachment A page 14 for Definitions)
+(See Attachment A page 15 for Definitions)

-D. Trauma Informed Care (300 words)
+E. Trauma Informed Care (300 words)

 Describe how you will incorporate trauma informed care principles and practices into your services for clients and support for staff?
-(See Attachment
+(See Attachment A page 15 for Definitions)